abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/templateanotherapplication.md

 ## Push your image to abcdesktop service

-* Send the image to abcdesktop pyos instance
+* Send the image metadata to the abcdesktop pyos instance

 ```bash